syswsi/NHLNLP/README.md

 4) Go to http://127.0.0.1:5000/calculate_cooccurrences to calculate how often two entities occur together
 5) Go to http://127.0.0.1:5000/get_cooccurrences to view the results

-# Getting Started:

-You will need to install the following:

-Sign up for your account on the Alchemy Website: http://www.alchemyapi.com/api/register.html